mastashake08/rnode-web/README.md

-Here is a comprehensive, production-ready `README.md` for your package.
-It clearly documents the hybrid connection topology, the cryptographic pipelines, and the event-driven architecture so that anyone integration-testing your library can get up and running instantly.

----

 # rnode-web

 A browser-native, zero-dependency JavaScript library designed to interface directly with **LoRa RNodes** configured in **KISS/TNC mode**.
 By leveraging the modern **Web Serial** and **Web Bluetooth (BLE)** APIs, this package allows you to deploy client-side off-grid messaging apps, telemetry dashboards, or provisioning utilities straight from a standard web URL—completely free of local Python, `pip`, or compiled native driver toolchains.